-The Diligence Task or the Academic Diligence Task (ADT) is a computer-generated task first validated among high school students by Galla et al. (2014).
+The Diligence Task or the Academic Diligence Task (ADT) is a computer generated task first validated among high school students by Galla et al. (2014).
 In the original task, students were given the option to perform simple math problems, which they were told to be beneficial for them, or play computer games.
-This task was designed to measure academic diligence by mirroring a real-world choice that students face when completing homework: the choice to remain engaged in tedious, but important assignments, and/or browse the internet or play video games.
-Tested in a convenience sample of high school seniors, Galla et al. (2014) found that the number of questions answered correctly (i.e. productivity) and the time spent on task were weakly but significantly correlated with self-reported conscientiousness (ρ r= 0.08 and 0.09) and grit (ρ r= 0.16 and 0.17).
+This task was designed to measure academic diligence by mirroring a real-world choice that students face when completing homework: the choice to remain engaged in tedious, but important assignments, and/or browse the Internet or play video games.
+Tested in a convenience sample of high school seniors Galla et al. (2014) found that the number of questions answered correctly (i.e. productivity) and the time spent on task were weakly but significantly correlated with self-reported conscientiousness ($\rho r= 0.08$ and 0.09) and grit ($\rho r= 0.16$ and 0.17).
 Additionally, productivity and the time on task were also significantly correlated with high school GPA, academic achievement, on-time high school graduation, and college enrollment.

 We adapted the ADT and collected data on a subsample of UAS respondents.
-First, respondents were prompted about the importance of simple mental exercises and their potential role on preventing cognitive diseases (e.g. Alzheimer's disease).
-Secondly, they were asked to choose five Web pages from a list of 23 that would be available during the task, our distractors.
-Finally, respondents were asked to perform as many verbal and math problems as possible in 10 minutes, but allowed to take breaks to surf the Web on their five selected Web pages available to them during the task.
+First, respondents were prompted about the importance of simple mental exercises and their potential role on preventing mental diseases (e.g. Alzheimer's disease).
+Secondly, they were asked to choose 5 webpages from a list of 23 web pages that would be available during the task, our distractors.
+Finally, respondents were asked to perform as many verbal and math problems as possible in 10 minutes but allowed to take breaks to surf the web thought their selected 5 webpages that were made available to them during the task.
 Figure 1 shows screenshots of the task as it was performed in the UAS.

-Tables 1 and 2 present descriptive statistics of the percentage of correct responses among the total of questions answered by respondents, as well as the percentage of total time they were on task.
+Tables 1 and 2 present descriptive statistics of the percentage of correct responses among the total of questions answered by respondents as well as the percentage of total time they were on task.
 Similarly, Figures 2 and 3 describe the distribution of these variables in our sample.
-As can be seen in these figures, the big majority of respondents did not seem to be tempted by our distractors; they took the task very seriously and devoted all or almost all their time to perform the task.
-This lead to very high percentages of questions correct during the task.
-This behavior resulted in a lack of variation across respondents on their performance in the task leading to very small correlations with self-reported, noncognitive skills as seen in Table 2.
+As it can be seen in these figures, the big majority of respondents did not seem to be tempted by our distractors, they took the task very seriously and devoted all or almost all their time to perform the task which lead to very high percentages of questions correct during the task.
+This behavior resulted in a lack of variation across respondents on their performance in the task leading to very small correlations with self-reported non-cognitive skills as it can be seen in Table 2.
 The percentage of correct answers was only very weakly correlated with self-reported grit and conscientiousness in our sample (ρ r= 0.04 and 0.03).
 The percentage of time on task was only weakly positively correlated with self-reported conscientiousness (ρ r= 0.05) and in fact, appeared weakly negatively correlated with self-reported grit measures (ρ r=-0.06).
-Given the low construct validity of the ADT in our sample, as seen from these small correlations, we do not think this would be a meaningful measure of relevant noncognitive skills in this case.
-As it turns out, we also found no correlation between ADT performance and financial capability or retirement preparation in our sample.2
+Given the low construct validity of the ADT in our sample, as seen from these small correlations, we do not think this would be a meaningful measure of relevant non-cognitive skills in this case.
+As it turns out we also found no correlation between ADT performance and financial capability or retirement preparation in our sample2.